Fiserv/universal-commerce/recipes/fraud_detect.md

 The collection of the Device Intelligence data should always occur at the point of a customer executing an action (i.e., creating an account, enrolling a payment method, completing an order) and when there is an API call to the Fraud Mitigation platform via uCom.
 For completeness, there is no requirement to integrate the device intelligence component across all pages of the web or mobile application and the following provides guidelines on optimal usage where the merchant is enabled for all Fraud Mitigation services:

-- Customer Registration: collect the device information on the page on which the customer clicks "Register Account" or equivalents
+- Customer Registration: Collect the device information on the page on which the customer clicks "Register Account" or equivalent.
-- Payment Method Registration: collect the device information on the page on which the customer clicks "Add Payment Method" or equivalent
+- Payment Method Registration: Collect the device information on the page on which the customer clicks "Add Payment Method" or equivalent.
-- Checkout: collect the device information on the page on which the customer clicks "Pay Now" or equivalent
+- Checkout: Collect the device information on the page on which the customer clicks "Pay Now" or equivalent.

 ## Installation Guidelines